rocky-linux/documentation/docs/books/web_services/03-application-servers.md

  Rocky provides different PHP modules from its AppStream repository.

- You will note that the default version of a Rocky 8.9 is 7.2 that has already reached its end of life at the time of writing.
+ You will note that Rocky 8.9's default version is 7.2, which has already reached its end of life at the time of this writing.

  You can activate a newer module by entering the following command: